danfuzz/samizdat/samizdat-0/README.md

   not implement any primitive functionality itself.
 Depends on util and dat.

-* prim &mdash; Primitive bindings.
-This implements the parts of the core library that need to be (or are most conveniently) implemented in C. Depends on util, dat, lang, and io.
+* lib &mdash; Library bindings.
+This implements both primitive and in-language bindings.
+The former are the parts of the core library that need to be (or are most conveniently) implemented in C. The latter are what can be implemented in Samizdat Layer 0.
+Depends on util, dat, lang, and io.

 * main &mdash; Where it all comes together.
 This implements the C `main()` function.
 Depends on everything else.